 SAFMC Citizen Science Program

-Produce data that will support and improve fisheries management.
+Produce data that to support and improve fisheries management.

 Improve information for fisheries management through collaborative science

 What is Citizen Science?

 Citizen science is a growing field in which trained members of the public collaborate and engage with scientists in the inquiry and discovery of new knowledge.
 Public participation in scientific research advances science, research, and policy and fosters an informed and engaged citizenship.

 Why has the Council developed a Citizen Science Program?

 For many years the South Atlantic Fishery Management Council (Council) has grappled with the challenge of ensuring adequate and timely science to support management despite limited resources, a multitude of species to manage, and a complex and highly diverse ecosystem.
 Discussions of data shortcomings and the resulting scientific uncertainties often lead to offers from fishermen to provide their vessels as research platforms, collect samples and record their own observations to help increase scientific knowledge and "fill the gaps."
 The Council recognized the desire of constituents to get involved and the need to have a well-designed program and accompanying sampling protocols to ensure that information collected through such efforts is useful.
 To meet this growing need, the Council developed a comprehensive Fishery Citizen Science Program.

 The Council's Citizen Science Program was developed over the course of three years with the guidance of a wide array of stakeholders and partners.
 The aim was to build a program that would engage fishermen, scientists, and managers in co-creating citizen science projects that would align with the Council's research needs.
 The projects would collect new data to supplement existing data collection programs and be used to develop fisheries management strategies and considered for use in stock assessments.